NuGet/Insights/README.md

 9. Wait until the catalog scan is done.
    - This can be seen by looking at the `workerqueue` queue or by looking at the admin panel seen above.

+## Architecture

+The purpose of this repository is to explore the characteristics, oddities, and inconsistencies of NuGet.org's available packages.

+Fundamentally, the project uses the [NuGet.org catalog](https://docs.microsoft.com/en-us/nuget/api/catalog-resource) to enumerate all package IDs and versions.
+For each ID and version, some unit of work is performed.
+This unit of work can be some custom analysis that you want to do on a package.
+There are some helper classes to write the results out to big CSVs for importing into Kusto or the like but in general, you can do whatever you want per package.

+The custom logic to run on a per-package (or per catalog leaf/page) is referred to as a **"driver"**.

+The enumeration of the catalog is called a "catalog scan".
+The catalog scan is within a specified time range in the catalog, with respect to the catalog commit timestamp.
+A catalog scan finds all catalog leaves in the provided min and max commit timestamp and then executes a "driver" for each package ID and version found.

+All work is executed in the context of an Azure Function that reads a single worker queue (Azure Storage Queue).

+The general flow of a catalog scan is:

+1. Download the catalog index.
+1. Find all catalog pages in the time range.
+1. For each page, enumerate all leaf items per page in the time range.
+1. For each leaf item, write the ID and version to Azure Table Storage to find the latest leaf.
+1. After all leaf items have been written to Table Storage, enqueue one message per row.
+1. For each queue message, execute the driver.

+Note there is an option to disable step 4 and run the driver for every single catalog leaf item.
+Depending on the logic of the driver, this may yield duplicated effort and is often not desired.

+The implementation is geared towards Azure Functions Consumption Plan for compute (cheap) and Azure Storage for persistence (cheap).

 ## Screenshots

 ### Resources in Azure